The Ultimate In Birding Tours

 We will also see a few endemic island forms that may be split in the future.
 More widespread species include White-bellied Sea Eagle, Oriental Dwarf Kingfisher and Fiery Minivet.

-Sumatra: Day 23 After some final birding on Simeulue, we will return by air to Medan where the extension ends this afternoon.
+Ultimate Sumatra: Day 23 After some final birding on Simeulue, we will return by air to Medan where our tour ends this afternoon.

 (There are flight connections from Medan to Singapore, Kuala Lumpur and Jakarta.
 Even if you are arranging your international flight tickets in connection with the tour, we can arrange local flight tickets for you on request.)